turingschool/mod-0-project-fe/section2/README.md

 * `<` (less than)
 * `<=` (less than or equal to)

 Some data types also have functions which return a `true` or `false`, so they’re used in conditional statements.
-We will touch on those later in the pre-work and when you get into Mod 1.
+We will touch on those later in the project and when you get into Mod 1.

 - Read more about [comparison operators here](https://javascript.info/comparison)
 - Read about [logical operators here](https://mariusschulz.com/blog/the-and-and-or-operators-in-javascript).
 You really just need to read the top first paragraph and code snippet in this post.
 You'll go deeper in Mods 1-2.